micmejia/bible-dump/NKJV/Proverbs/Prov 28.md

 A faithful man will abound with blessings, But he who hastens to be rich will not go unpunished.

 ###### 21
-To [^d]show partiality _is_ not good, Because for a piece of bread a man will transgress.
+To show partiality _is_ not good, Because for a piece of bread a man will transgress.

 ###### 22
 A man with an evil eye hastens after riches, And does not consider that poverty will come upon him.